aleksays/paralect-flutter-workshop/README.md

 ---

-🎉 **Поздравляем!** Вы изучили реализацию Clean Architecture с Riverpod в Flutter!
+🎉 **Congratulations!** You have learned Clean Architecture implementation with Riverpod in Flutter!